Altinn/altinn-studio-docs/content/app/guides/payment/backend-configuration/_index.en.md

 ### 1. Create a data type to store payment information:

-This data type is used by the payment step to store information and status about the payment.
-Put it in `App/config/applicationmetadata.json`'s `dataTypes` array.
+This data type is used to store information and status about the payment.
+Put it in the `dataTypes` array in `App/config/applicationmetadata.json`.
 ID can be set to something else, but it must match the ID entered in `paymentDataType` in the process step, as shown in step 2.

 ```json
 {